MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/test-cloud/preparing-for-upload/xcuitest.md

 You would then invoke `waitAndTap` instead of `tap` to ensure that the element in question is in a hittable state.

-Note that in XTC/Mobile Center Test, this issue appears to only be prevelant on iPhone 7 devices.
+Note that in Mobile Center Test, this issue appears to only be prevelant on iPhone 7 devices.

 ### Xcode 8.3 and Swift